xobotyi/react-scrollbars-custom/docs/CUSTOMISATION.md

 # CUSTOMISATION
-`react-scrollbar-custom` is a fully customizable component, it consist of the following elements:
+`react-scrollbars-custom` is a fully customizable component, it consist of the following elements:
 * `holder` Holds content and scrollbars
 * `wrapper` Wraps the content in order to hide browser's scrollbars
 * `content` The element your content rendered in